Mahanadigai: Season 2

+Mahanadigai Season 2, the second season of Super Singer Junior, premiered on Zee Tamil from 23 May 2026, with the first episodes telecasting Saturdays and Sundays at 20:30 PM IST, then moved to every Sunday.
+The host of this show is RJ Vijay.
+And the judging panel consists of three judges: Radikaa Sarathkumar, Swasika, director and actor Cheran.

 Production

 In early August 2024, the show was announced by Zee Tamil.
 It will provide emerging young talent from across Tamil Nadu an opportunity to showcase their talent and gain recognition in the Tamil entertainment industry.

+Season 1

 Actress Saritha, celebrated for her outstanding performances in South Indian cinema, known for her films like Kalyana Agathigal, Julie Ganapathi, Maaveeran.
 She will be joined by Tamil music director Vijay Antony who was cast as the first-time judge, along with the popular actress Abhirami Gopikumar, known for her films like Virumaandi.
 RJ Vijay has officially once again been appointed as the host for Zee Tamil's shows.